ArunKumarBhardwaj/Food-Recipe-App/README.md

 - **Zustand:** React Query is a powerful tool for managing server state in your React applications.

-- **Meal DB API** An open, crowd-sourced database of Recipes from around the world.
+- **Meal DB API:** An open, crowd-sourced database of Recipes from around the world.

 - **React Native Reanimated** Used for animations.